HKN-Beta/purdueece-scraper/README.md

 - qrcode.js (Client-side JS, Renders QR code for each article's URL)
 - PDF.js (Client-side JS, Renders any PDFs in article)

+Future plans:
+- Refactor frontend to render all objects in the background so browser doesn't waste compute time reloading PDFs and images.